Services for Australians Overseas

 Notarial and Legal Services

 Comprehensive information about the different notarial and legal services provided by Australian Embassies overseas is available at the smartraveller website.

 Honorary Consuls in Helsinki, Riga and Tallinn are not able to provide any notarial or legal services, nor provide advice on these matters.
 Notarial services are performed only by the Australian Embassy in Stockholm.

 Appointments are required for notarial services.
-The Australian Embassy in Stockholm performs notarial services between 15.00-16.00 on Tuesdays, Wednesdays and Thursdays.
-To make an appointment, please contact the Embassy on +46 8 613 2900.
+The Australian Embassy in Stockholm performs notarial services between 14.00-16.15 on Wednesdays.
+To make an appointment, please book via the links below or contact the Embassy on +46 8 613 2900.
 Please bring with you the relevant form(s).
 You should verify your identity by presenting a valid photo ID (passport, driver’s licence or photo ID-card).
 Fees may only be paid via Eftpos (debit card or credit card).
 The Embassy does not accept cash.
 Please see “Consular Fees” (below) for current fees and payment details.

 Notarial fees apply for all notarial and legal services.
 Fees for notarial and legal services are set under Australian legislation.
 The consular fees (in Swedish Kronor) are reviewed monthly and may be adjusted due to variations in exchange rate to the Australian dollar.
 Please see consular fees (below) for our current fees and payment information.